ArsenVoar/VoAr/README.md

 Configure the environment variables, including Google OAuth credentials and database connection details, in the .env file.

-Run the application using the go run main.go command.
+Run the application using the "go run VoAr/cmd/voar main.go" command.

 Access the application through the provided URL and explore the user registration features.